validatedpatterns/docs/industrial-edge/application.md

 git push
 ```

 Now its time to kick off the CI pipeline.
 Due to the need for GitHub secrets and Quay secrets as part of this process, we currently can't use the OpenShift console's Pipelines to kick off the pipeline in the demo environment.
-Instead, use the command line.
+Instead, use the command-line.
 While in the `industrial-edge` repository directory, run the following:

 ```sh
 make build-and-test